OleksiyLa/Project_2/README.md

 # Memory Game
-A memory game presents a unique challenge where players must recall the positions of hidden cards.
-Upon starting, the cards briefly reveal themselves, and then they are concealed again.
-Players rely on their memory to open the cards in the correct numerical order.
-To emerge triumphant, players must successfully navigate all 20 levels, showcasing not only their memory prowess and ability to recall but also their skill in uncovering the hidden sequence.
+A memory game introduces a distinct challenge by tasking players with memorizing the placements of hidden cards.
+At the outset, the cards are briefly exposed before being concealed once again.
+Players must rely on their memory to unveil the cards in the accurate numerical order.
+Victory in this game is achieved by successfully progressing through all 20 levels.

 ![Responsive website on different devices](./README/images/responsive.png)